Kids Can

 What's Next?

-Below is a small model of what the painting will look like with example fish painted in their environments.
+Below is a small model of what the painting looks like with example fish painted in their environments.